 3. Sony FE 24-70mm f/2.8 GM

-The letters GM stands for G master which signifies that these lenses are a part of Sony’s premium lens segment.
-Among the few 24-70mm lenses that Sony makes for its mirrorless cameras, we picked the GM one.
-‘Cause this is the best as per Sony.
+The letters “GM” stands for “G Master,” which signifies this lens is part of Sony’s premium lens segment.
+And from the few 24-70mm lenses that Sony makes for its mirrorless cameras, we picked the Sony FE 24-70mm f/2.8 GM because it is the absolute best.

-With a 24-70mm lens you can shoot almost anything, landscape, portraits, group shots and of course everyday fleeting moments.
-The fast wide f/2.8 aperture ensures that you are able to capture a decent amount of light no matter the ambient light.
-Though it is not the fastest it is workable.
+The FE 24-70mm f/2.8 GM packs what is arguably the best focal length range.
+With a 24-70mm lens, you can shoot almost anything: landscapes, portraits, group shots, and those fleeting everyday moments.
+The wide f/2.8 maximum aperture ensures that you are able to capture a decent amount of light no matter the ambient brightness levels.

 4. Sony FE 70-200mm f/2.8 GM OSS

 If you have a 24-70mm, consider grabbing this lens to fill the gap!

 The Sony FE 70-200mm f/2.8 GM OSS is an outstanding lens, assuming you like that tighter telephoto perspective for portraits, landscapes, and more.

 The internal construction of the Sons FE 70-200mm f/2.8 GM OSS includes an XA element, two aspherical elements, four ED elements, and two super ED elements.
 On top of that, the lens also features Sony’s Nano AR coating.

 Autofocusing is powered by Sony’s Dual Linear & SuperSonic Wave AF Motor.
 The lens also has a special focus range delimiter button, which comes in handy when shooting subjects that have less contrast or are at a known distance.
 You also get a focus-hold button.